-Editor’s Note: This guide is the second part of our series on making the most of your LiquidPlanner trial.
+Editor’s Note: This guide is Part 2 of our series on making the most of your LiquidPlanner ULTIMATE trial.
 Start there first to create a good foundation for your trial.

 In the first part of this series, we walked through setting up a project.
 In this post, we’ll walk you through how to experiment with the scheduling engine to learn how LiquidPlanner calculates when your projects will be done.